totaljs/components/j-VirtualWire/readme.md

 ## j-VirtualWire

-This is a very special UI component which can move elements from `element` to another `element` according to the selector and a value of the path.
-Look to example for understanding.
+This is a very special UI component that can move elements from `element` to another `element` according to the selector and the value of the path.
+Look to the example for understanding.

 - `selector {String}` a selector for wires (default: `.virtualwire`)
 - `delay {Number}` a delay in milliseconds for movement of elements (default: `10`)